coryshain/cdr/docs/source/formula.rst

 As with parameter initialization, unrecognized parameter names in the ``trainable`` argument will be ignored, and parameter name mismatches can result in more parameters being held constant than intended.
 For example, the IRF specification ``Normal(trainable=[alpha, beta])``, will result in an (untrainable) Normal IRF with all parameters held fixed at their defaults.
 It is therefore important to make sure that parameter names match those given above.
-The correctness of the ``trainable`` specification can be checked in the Tensorboard logs, as well as by the number of trainable parameters reported to standard error at the start of DTSR training.
+The correctness of the ``trainable`` specification can be checked in the Tensorboard logs, as well as by the number of trainable parameters reported to standard error at the start of CDR training.
 Constant parameters will show 0 trainable parameters.